 Echoes from the Orient by William Q Judge

-It taught of independent groups of spiritually-minded sages and wise men who collaborated with each other – regardless of the boundaries of religions and continents – to bring enlightenment to all men and races.
+The old structures from 2,000 years of European history were giving way to something more inclusive, reasonable and philosophically coherent, the echoes of the once universal ancient wisdom.
+It taught of independent groups of spiritually-minded sages and wise men who collaborated with each other, regardless of the boundaries of religions and continents, to bring enlightenment to men of all races.

 These essays inspired people to explore Theosophy and to give it their serious consideration – this period marked the start of the New Age of thought, and it was based on the sound and ageless principles of Eastern metaphysics.

 Today the ideas of the New Cycle are still developing and as they emerge they deserve the sincere attention of all thoughtful people of whatever race, religion and country.